-The subject is aligned with the Australian National Curriculum.
+The subject is aligned with the Australian National Curriculum and is influenced by both the IB Language and Literature, and the QCAA Literature and General English syllabi.

 The English Extension course aims to encourage in students an ability to analyse and appreciate literature, to enhance the language skills of academically orientated students and to prepare students for successful study in QCAA or IB English in Years 11 and 12.
 The focus of this course is the development of the ability to analyse texts in detail and the writing of imaginative texts.
 We seek to nurture in students a love of literature and the ways in which literary texts explore and enrich human experience.